Best Golf Gifts: 25 Perfect Father’s Day Gift Ideas for a Golfer

 A little extra wind?
 Light rain?
 Colder than expected early in the round?
 This is the jacket I turn to.
 And because it’s so lightweight, it’s easy to pack in my bag and forget about.

-As with most Galvin Green stuff, it doesn’t come cheap with a retail value of over $350, but right now you can find it online through Trendy Golf and a few other sites for closer to $250.
+As with most Galvin Green stuff, it doesn’t come cheap with a retail value of over $350, but right now you can find it online through Trendy Golf and a few other sites for under $250.

 Who is it for?
 The golfer who appreciates good style and likes to have the best of the best.